 - DO NOT block air vents.
 If they are blocked during operation, the oven may overheat.
 If the oven overheats, a thermal safety device will turn the oven off.
-The oven will remain inoperable until it has cooled. - 2.
-If the oven is designed for installation into a wall cabinet by using the proper trim kit available from a local Panasonic dealer, follow all instructions packed with the kit.
+The oven will remain inoperable until it has cooled. - If the oven is designed for installation into a wall cabinet by using the proper trim kit available from a local Panasonic dealer.
+Follow all instruction packed with the kit.